Geometric pressure for multimodal maps of the interval: Introduction. The main results

 A measure $\mu$ is called an \textit{equilibrium state of~$f$ for the potential $-t\log|f'|$}, if the supremum in \eqref{e:variational pressure} is attained for this measure.

 As in \cite{PR-L2} define the numbers,

 Later on we write sometimes $\chiinf(f,K)$ and $\chisup(f,K)$ or just $\chiinf, \chisup$.
 By Ergodic Decomposition Theorem we can assume that all $\mu$ in the definition of $\chiinf(f)$ and $\chisup(f)$ above are ergodic.
-In Section~\ref{s:Key} we use an equivalent definition, see Proposition~\ref{asymptotes} in Section~\ref{pressure}, compare \cite{PR-L2} in the complex case.
-See also \cite{R-L}.
+In Section~\ref{s:Key} we use an equivalent definition, see Proposition~\ref{asymptotes} in Section~\ref{pressure}.

 Define

 the \textit{condensation point} and the \textit{freezing point} of~$f$, respectively.
 As in the complex case the condensation (resp. freezing) point can take the value $-\infty$ (resp. $+ \infty$).